 There's a recommended timetable for routine childhood vaccinations.
-This timetable has been worked out to give children the best chance of developing immunity against common diseases safely and effectively, and doing it early enough to minimise their risk of catching these diseases.
+This timetable has been worked out to give children the best chance of developing immunity against common, but potentially deadly, diseases.

 When to start childhood vaccinations

 Routine childhood vaccinations start when a baby is eight weeks old.